 I always love cake and so do our family and a big family.
 Thing is, it runs in our family to enjoy cakes that are not too sweet, more or less similar to the French style cake you know: soft whirl, creamy butter, etc… So getting one at the local grocery is out of the question, I mean they do cakes in batches and decorate to your limited options.
 The local bakery would work too, but hey, it’s more fun to do it at home and know exactly what’s going in there right?
 Okay enough with the chitchatting, let’s get to work.

-If you’re a beginner in baking, I would recommend to read through all the directions, recipes and guide before attempt.
-Please note that for the cake there are lots of requirements that need to be follow exactly, e.g. get a kitchen scale to measure accurately.
+If you’re a beginner in baking, I would recommend reading through all the directions, recipes, and guide before the attempt.
+Please note that for the cake there are lots of requirements that need to be followed exactly, e.g. get a kitchen scale for precise measurement.

-Essentially, this project will divide into 4 parts to finish the so called “Itsy bitsy Spider” theme cake.
-Some part would require cool down/resting time, so please read through and plan your time accordingly.
+Essentially, this project will divide into 4 parts to finish the so-called “Itsy bitsy Spider” theme cake.
+Some parts would require to cool down/resting time, so please read through and plan your time accordingly.